 2.1.1.
 Algorithm arising from Tarski's proof.
-Tarski's proof [74] of the existence of quantifier elimination in the theory of the reals was effective and was based on Sturm's theorem for counting real roots of polynomials in one variable with real coefficients used in a parametric way.
-A modern treatment of this proof can be found in [17, Chapter 2].
+Tarski's proof [87] of the existence of quantifier elimination in the first order theory of the reals is effective and is based on Sturm's theorem for counting real roots of polynomials in one variable with real coefficients used in a parametric way.
+A modern treatment of this proof can be found in [25, Chapter 2].
 The complexity of this procedure was not formally analysed in Tarski's paper.
 However, the algorithm eliminates one variable at a time using a parametrized version of Euclidean remainder sequence, and as a result the number and degrees of the polynomials in the remaining variables grow rather fast, and it is not possible to bound the complexity of the algorithm by any function which is a tower of exponents (in the input parameters) of a fixed height, which implies that the complexity of Tarski's algorithm is not elementary recursive.
-An elementary recursive algorithm for the General Decision Problem was found later by Monk [56].
+An elementary recursive algorithm for the General Decision Problem was found later by Monk [65].

 2.1.2.
 Cylindrical Algebraic Decomposition.
-One fundamental technique for computing topological invariants of semi-algebraic sets is through Cylindrical Algebraic Decomposition.
-Even though the mathematical ideas behind cylindrical algebraic decomposition were known before (see for example [54]), Collins [35, 36] was the first to apply cylindrical algebraic decomposition in the setting of algorithmic semialgebraic geometry.
-Schwartz and Sharir [72] realized its importance in trying to solve the motion planning problem in robotics, as well as computing topological properties of semi-algebraic sets.
-Similar ideas leading to doubly exponential algorithms was also developed by Wüthrich [77].
+One fundamental technique for computing topological invariants of semi-algebraic sets is Cylindrical Algebraic Decomposition.
+Even though the mathematical ideas behind cylindrical algebraic decomposition were known before (see for example [63]), Collins and Wüthrich [42, 41, 90] were the first to apply cylindrical algebraic decomposition in the setting of algorithmic semi-algebraic geometry.
+Schwartz and Sharir [84] realized its importance in trying to solve the motion planning problem in robotics, as well as computing topological properties of semi-algebraic sets.

 Definition 2.2 (Cylindrical Algebraic Decomposition).
-A cylindrical algebraic decomposition of $\mathbb{R}^k$ is a sequence $S_1, \ldots, S_k$ where, for each $1 \leq i \leq k, S_i$ is a finite partition of $\mathbb{R}^i$ into semi-algebraic subsets, called the cells of level i, which satisfy the following properties:
+A cylindrical algebraic decomposition of \mathbb{R}^k is a sequence S_1, \ldots, S_k where, for each $1 \leq i \leq k$, S_i is a finite partition of \mathbb{R}^i into semi-algebraic subsets, called the cells of level i, which satisfy the following properties:

-- Each cell $S \in S_1$ is either a point or an open interval. - For every $1 \leq i < k$ and every $S \in S_i$ , there are finitely many continuous semi-algebraic functions such that the cylinder $S \times \mathbb{R} \subset \mathbb{R}^{i+1}$ is the disjoint union of cells of $S{i+1}$ which are:
+- Each cell $S \in S_1$ is either a point or an open interval. - For every $1 \leq i < k$ and every $S \in S_i$, there are finitely many continuous semi-algebraic functions such that the cylinder $S \times \mathbb{R} \subset \mathbb{R}^{i+1}$ is the disjoint union of cells of S{i+1} each of which is: